danb0b/danb0b.github.io/content/notebook/docker/jupyter-in-docker.md

 * dockerfiles are a black box.
 Unless they were intentionally shared and documented, you don't necessarily know what the creator put inside.
 This can be a security issue, but in terms of education it obscures some of the learning.
 (This can be a good thing _and_ a bad thing.)
 * then you have to learn docker too!

 But, we have interactive web apps like Jupyter that can bridge some of the gap.
-Docker compose has also taken much of the configuration issue away from traditional docker images and containers, because you can put almost everything you need in a much better, self-documented yaml file.
+Docker compose has also solved some of the configuration issues associatd with running traditional docker images and containers, because you can put almost everything you need in a much better, self-documented yaml file.

 Finally, while tools like Google Colab may use similar approaches to provide a jupyter front-end to python over the web, there is no guarantee that those tools are going to be available and free in the longer term.
 I thought it would be a good idea to see what the state of Jupyter over Docker is, to see if I can commonize the Python experience for students and take some of the installation guesswork out of the process, while enabling as much of the traditional python programming experience as I can.